 Smooth and creamy baked Cream Corn Casserole is a Southern holiday favorite.
 This recipe is an adaptation of classic creamed corn turned casserole, and you’ll find no cornbread mix in this recipe.

-Today, in addition to a seriously easy recipe for Cream Corn Casserole with cream cheese, we’ll cover the quick and simple hack to making creamed corn without the use of canned cream-style corn, the important role cream cheese plays in this casserole, gluten-free adjustments you can make (if needed), plus, how to make this casserole ahead of time and reheat it!
+Today, in addition to a seriously easy recipe for Cream Corn Casserole with cream cheese, we'll cover the quick and simple hack to making creamed corn without the use of canned cream-style corn, the important role cream cheese plays in this casserole, gluten-free adjustments you can make (if needed), plus, how to make this casserole ahead and reheat it!